 - clean and decontaminate all laboratory equipment, hoods, bench tops, cabinets, and shelves

 These procedures are intended to reduce the number of unidentified and unwanted hazardous materials and wastes in the laboratory, thereby reducing disposal costs, and providing a clean and safe lab for work.

 The Lab Manager inspects for proper clean-up and handling of hazardous materials, and will notify the Dean of Natural Science if proper clean-up, disposal and decontamination procedures have been followed, and that the faculty and her/his student have fulfilled responsibilities for cleanup.
 Clean-up becomes the responsibility of the faculty member if not completed by the student.

 Any problems resulting from improper management or clean up of hazardous materials at close-out will be addressed by the Dean of Natural Science, and if necessary, the Dean of Faculty or Dean of Students.

 Avoid leaving operations unattended.
 When it is necessary to leave an experiment unattended, provide for containment of hazardous chemicals in the event of equipment failure.
 Additionally, leave the lights on and place a warning sign on the door if, in the event of an emergency, there exists a hazard to persons entering the room.

 The OSHA Laboratory Standard defines a "hazardous chemical" as one that exhibits physical or health hazards.

 Determining the hazard of a chemical is the responsibility of the manufacturer of the chemical.
-Information on the hazards of a particular chemical can be found on the label, the manufacturer's material safety data sheet (MSDS), and in reference publications listed in the bibliography.
+Information on the hazards of a particular chemical can be found on the label, the manufacturer's Safety Data Sheet (SDS), and in reference publications listed in the Bibliography.

 - the contents of a given product